Webinar on academic freedom and Information and Communication Technologies (ICTs)

 – Companies should ensure that researchers have access to data relating to their activities in order to carry out research to assess the impact of the sector on the exercise of human rights.
 Finally, the text emphasises that universities should “promote freedom of expression and academic freedom to the fullest extent possible” so that the commitment of scientific research to the search for truth can be realised.

-Save the Date for the launch of the report:
+Click here to register for the launch of the report:

 Categories: News